agathoklisx/libved/README.md

     These warnings can not and should not be hided, but the application at runtime, should work/behave correctly, as long this prerequisite/condition is true.

+    C strings:
+    All the generated strings in the library for the library, are and should be '\0' terminated, else is an error.

+    API:
+      Functions:
+    Many of the exposed functions are not safe, especially for C strings.
+They most made for internal usage, that the data is controlled by the itself code, but were made also exposable.
+Normally, if it wasn't for the extra verbosity, they should be post-fixed with an "_un" to denote this unsafety.
   */
 ```